cboulanger/abbyy-cloud-ocr/README.md

 ## Creating an executable

-You can create a standalone executable file which can be run on the command line by executing `npm run pkg`.
+You can create a standalone command line executable file which can be run on the command line by executing `npm run pkg`.
 The executables for Linux/Windows/MacOS will be written to the `bin` directory.

 > Please note that if you have set environment variables in a `.env` file, the package
 > include them and will be visible as plain text in the source!
 Please remove the file if you intend